eagle-ai/eagle-ai.github.io/setup-env.md

 ### Setup Environment

-Apache Eagle (incubating, called Eagle in the follwing) as an analytics solution for identifying security and performance issues instantly, relies on streaming platform `storm` + `Kafka` to meet the realtime criteria, and persistence storage to store metadata and some metrics.
+Apache Eagle (incubating, called Eagle in the following) as an analytics solution for identifying security and performance issues instantly, relies on streaming platform `storm` + `Kafka` to meet the realtime criteria, and persistence storage to store metadata and some metrics.
 As for the persistence storage, it supports three types of database: `HBASE`, `Derby`, and `Mysql`

 To run monitoring applications, Eagle requires the following dependencies.